pgbouncer/pgbouncer/doc/usage.md

 :   Count of pools.

 free_clients
 :   Count of free clients.
+These are clients that are disconnected, but
+    PgBouncer keeps the memory around that was allocated for them so it can be reused for a future clients to avoid allocations.

 used_clients
 :   Count of used clients.